tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.framework.md

-*  <b>`list_ops_or_scope`</b>: List or tuple of operations to set argument scope for or a dictionary containg the current scope.
+*  <b>`list_ops_or_scope`</b>: List or tuple of operations to set argument scope for or a dictionary containing the current scope.
 When list_ops_or_scope is a dict, kwargs must be empty.
 When list_ops_or_scope is a list or tuple, then every op in it need to be decorated with @add_arg_scope to work.
 *  <b>`**kwargs`</b>: keyword=value that will define the defaults for each op in list_ops.
 All the ops need to accept the given set of arguments.